lumi-a/masters-thesis/thesis.typ

 As a motivating example for the problem (similar to #cite(<Lorieau>, form: "prose")), we are in charge of a factory that produces cookies every day of the week.
 In doing so, it consumes exactly two ingredients: Flour and sugar.
 Each day of the week, both the amount of cookies and their sugar-content must follow a certain schedule.
 For instance, on Monday, we might be asked to use $vec("Flour", "Sugar")$-amounts equal to $y_1 = vec(3, 1)$ for our cookie-production, whereas each Tuesday, we must consume more and sweeter cookies, hence having to use $y_2 = vec(5, 5)$ amounts of flour and sugar.
 We can get flour and sugar delivered to our factory overnight, but we must pick these amounts from a list of seven possible delivery-trucks that are the same every week, but we can choose on which day of the week we would like to receive each truck.
 For instance, we can choose to have $x_1 = vec(4, 4)$ flour and sugar delivered to our factory, or $x_2 = vec(7, 10)$.
 Within a week, we can only order each delivery-truck exactly once, and we can only accept one delivery-truck per night because our driveway is too narrow.
 It's unlikely that we will be fortunate enough to have, for every demand-value $y_i$, a matching delivery-value $x_i$, so we must resort to storing leftover ingredients in our yet-to-be-built warehouse overnight.

 Corporate has been kind enough to ensure that $y_1 + … + y_7 = x_1 + … + x_7$, meaning that, at the end of every week, we will have exactly the same amount of ingredients in our warehouse as at the beginning of the week.
 However, storing ingredients takes costly space, so we would like to minimise the total amount of warehouse we need to build, while the only free variable under our control is the permutation of the delivery-trucks across the week.
 Let $S_n$ be the set of permutations on $n$ elements.
-Our task is:
+Mathematically, our task is:
 $
-  min_(π in S_7) & ‖α-β‖_1 \
+  min_(π in S_7) & quad ‖α-β‖_1 \
    "where"quad α & =min_(1≤k≤7)(sum_(i=1)^k x_(π(i)) - ∑_(i=1)^k y_i)quad #box(width: 14em, baseline: 50%)["In the evening, we must have at least $α$ ingredients left over."] \
                β & =max_(1≤k≤7)(sum_(i=1)^k x_(π(i)) - ∑_(i=1)^(k-1) y_i)quad #box(width: 14em, baseline: 50%)["After the delivery overight, we must store at most $β$ ingredients"]
 $